maryannrogers/Virtual-Care/README.md

 If you use this code, please cite:

-Rogers M. The impact of virtual care on prescribing practices for acute conditions: a global scoping review and regional analysis of British Columbia [master’s thesis].
+Rogers M., Hedden L., McGrail K., Cheng L., Tsuei S., Law M. The impact of virtual care on prescribing practices for acute conditions: a global scoping review and regional analysis of British Columbia [master’s thesis].
 Vancouver (BC): University of British Columbia; 2025.
 Available from: https://github.com/maryannrogers/Virtual-Care